 Although there are many different ways to find money for college, receiving a Federal Pell Grant for your education can be an excellent way to help lower your out of pocket costs.
 While a service member can find money for education with the GI Bill or Tuition Assistance, the Pell Grant can help children and spouses be able to to find some money for school too.

-- If your parent or your guardian was a member of the US Armed Forces, and died because of their military service in Iraq or Afghanistan, after 9/11, you might be eligible for additional Federal Pell Grant funds is you were less than 24 years old, and enrolled in a college or career school at least part-time at the time of their death.
+If your parent or your guardian was a member of the US Armed Forces, and died because of their military service in Iraq or Afghanistan after 9/11, you might be eligible for additional Federal Pell Grant funds if you were less than 24 years old, and enrolled in a college or career school at least part-time at the time of their death.

 To apply for a Federal Pell Grant, you will need to submit your free application for Federal Student Aid (FAFSA.)
 You will need to do this every year that you are going to to go to school to stay eligible.

-Would I ever have to repay a Federal Pell Grant?
+Do I Have To Repay a Federal Pell Grant?

-Usually you would not have to repay a Federal Pell Grant, however, you would have to in these circumstances:
+Usually you would not have to repay a Federal Pell Grant, however, you would have to in these circumstances, if you:

-- You withdraw early from the program that grant was given to you for.
+- Withdrew early from the program that the grant was given to you for

-- You change your enrollment status that reduces your eligibility for the grant.
+- Changed your enrollment status that reduces your eligibility for the grant

-- You receive outside scholarships or grants that reduce your need for federal student aid.
+- Received outside scholarships or grants that reduce your need for federal student aid

-- You do not meet the requirements for the TEACH Grant service obligation.
+- Do not meet the requirements for the TEACH Grant service obligation

 Although not everyone will be able to qualify for a Federal Pell Grant, if you do qualify, they can be an excellent way to pay for your college education.